n00btube/sm-energy-sizing/README.md

 This patch is named `single-tank` and uses free space at $84:FFF0.

-## Full Reserve Tanks
+## Reserve Tanks Aren’t Empty at Pickup

+There are two options rolled into this patch.
+In both cases, nstead of reserve tanks being completely empty, they will contain energy.
+The only question is, how much?

-Instead of being completely empty, reserve tanks come with exactly one reserve tank worth of energy.
+1. Default: reserve tanks have exactly one tank of energy in them.
-If she has 0/200 reserve and collects a tank, she’ll have 100/300 reserve afterward.
+If Samus has 25 of 200 reserve and collects a tank, she’ll have 125 of 300 reserve afterward.

-This patch is named `reserve-full` and uses free space at $84:FFE0.

-## All-filling Reserve Tanks
+Just like how regular E-tanks work with the `single-tank` patch.

-At pickup, reserve tanks completely fill Samus’ reserves.
+2. Optional mod (see asm file for instructions): reserve tanks completely fill reserve energy.
-If she has 0/200 reserve and happens on a tank, she’ll have 300/300 reserve afterward.
+If Samus has 25 of 200 reserve and collects a tank, she’ll have 300 of 300 reserve afterward.
+Just like how regular E-tanks work in the original game.

-This patch is named `reserve-all` and uses free space at $84:FFE0.
+This patch is named `reserve` and uses free space at $84:FFE0.
-Which is okay, because you can’t use reserve-full _and_ reserve-all at once.

 # Applying